Subjects in the MYP

 The ISD offers the Integrated Humanities programme from MYP 1–5.
 This programme covers topics from subjects from the Individuals and Societies group such as Geography, History, Global Citizenship, World Beliefs and Economics.
 In MYP 4 and 5 students will be introduced to the distinctive elements of the different subjects in preparation for the Diploma Programme.

 Design is offered at ISD as an integrated subject in the MYP including a variety of design disciplines including design technology, digital design and design cycle thinking.
 Close connections with the TU Delft and Design-thinking experts provide a strong design focus in the curriculum.

 The school will offer visual arts and performing arts over the course of the five years of the MYP.
 In MYP 1, 2 and 3, students are introduced to both visual and performing arts.
-In MYP 4 students will be offered Visual Arts as a subject in 2021-2022.
-Students interested in Music can enroll in the after school programme which will be offered for MYP 4 students.
+In MYP 4 and 5 students will be offered Visual Arts as a subject.
+Students interested in Music can enroll in the after school programme which will be offered for MYP 4 and 5 students.

 Physical and Health Education

 Physical and Health Education is an important part of the MYP curriculum.
 It aims at empowering students to understand and appreciate the value of being physically active and to develop the motivation for making healthy life choices. choices.
 To this end, physical and health education courses foster the development of knowledge, skills and attitudes that will contribute to a student’s balanced and healthy lifestyle.
 Students receive 3 hours of PHE throughout the MYP.